 - Truro and Penwith College’s recruitment team can help you recruit the right Apprentice for your business, by promoting vacancies as well as identifying individuals from our Talent Bank of potential candidates.
 View Apprenticeship jobs we are currently recruiting here.

 - Once the Apprentice is identified and employed a training programme starts including on and off the job training.
 This includes a range of nationally recognised qualifications and if the Apprentice hasn’t already achieved relevant qualifications, maths, English and IT if relevant to the role.

 - Apprentices will have a dedicated training assessor and training at the College is led by trainers who are experts in their industry.

 - As an employer you will set the wage for your Apprentices at the start of the Apprenticeship.
 To attract the right candidates this needs to be competitive and many employers build in incentives to recognise achievement.
-Employers may be able to access a grant (AGE grant) if recruiting 16 – 24 year olds in a small company (less than 50 employees).
 Contact us for up-to-date information on grants and funding, including the Apprenticeship Levy (new for 2017).